 Allows more control over some parts of the cloud

-Takes up space, uses power whether used or not
+Takes up space, and uses power whether used or not

 Requires a dedicated team to maintain